 While many people think of traditional consoles when they think of video games, millions of gamers from around the world play PC games from the comfort of their home computers.
 In fact, PC gaming is so popular, there’s an entire industry’s worth of peripherals (gaming mice, steering wheels, VR headsets) designed just to give gamers an extra edge.
 One of the most important weapons in the pro gamer’s arsenal is the gaming keyboard.

-Gaming keyboards are just like standard QWERTY keyboards, but they include a host of features that can be customized both for aesthetics and performance.
+While they may appear just like standard QWERTY keyboards at first glance, gaming keyboards include a host of features that can be customized both for aesthetics and performance.
 For example, some gamers like to use keyboard backlighting to illuminate the keys.
 Others set up custom keystrokes to make complicated gaming tasks (like a special combo move) easier.

 What’s so special about gaming keyboards?
 Gaming keyboards are a lot like traditional keyboards, but they have a few key functionality improvements.

 As you shop for a gaming keyboard, keep in mind the customizations that would be most helpful for the games you play.

 Almost every gaming keyboard is backlit – the keys are lit up from behind by a light that can often be set to custom colors.
 Backlit keyboards are essential for playing in the dark: they make finding the perfect keystrokes much easier.